V0lkanTas/Challenger/README.md

 - To get the questions
 `./Question`

-- To See Stats and Winners
+- To see stats and winners
 `./Winners`